munkiat/tyk-docs/tyk-docs/content/graphql/field-based-permissions.md

 - `code` field in `Continent` type.
 - `code` and `name` fields in `Language` type.

-Note that the `Query` type is unchecked.
+Note that the `Query` type is unchecked, which indicates that all fields in `Query` type are unchecked.
 Subsequently, you will not be able to run any query.

 {{< img src="/img/dashboard/system-management/field-based-permissions-allowlist.png" alt="field-based-permissions" >}}